min69u/Reforestation/README.md

-## Why did the barber win the race?
-He took a short cut.
+## I went to the doctor today and he told me I had type A blood but it was a type O.